shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 They correspond to variables in an enabled survey.
 Prompt on launch for Varibles (or ask_variables_on_launch in the API) is set to True.

+**NOTE** If you created more than one AAP connection and you want to use the non-default connection, click the 3 dots in the top right -> Configure connections.
+Then select the name of the connection you want to use and click **Update**

 ### Update Catalog With Newly Created Flow

 #### 16)